-- 1. act as a marks committee for graduate courses; - 2. adjudicate the registrations and individual - programmes of study of graduate students; - adjudicate thesis examination procedures; act as the syllabus committee of the gradu - 4. act as the syllabus committee of the graduate faculty; and - ensure that the graduate studies calendar is up to date; and will report to Faculty Council on these matters
+- 1. act as a marks committee for graduate courses; - adjudicate the registrations and individual programmes of study of graduate students; - 3. adjudicate thesis examination procedures; - 4. act as the syllabus committee of the graduate faculty; and - 5. ensure that the graduate studies calendar is up to date;